wangand/Project5/README.md

 ## Notes

 Cache directory appears to require rwx access for all users to function correctly.
-I did try to change permissions to rw- and r-x for all users but sessions seem to work incorrectly unless the cache directory has rwx access for all users:wq
+I did try to change permissions to rw- and r-x for all users but sessions seem to work incorrectly unless the cache directory has rwx access for all users:
 .